hipe/tmx/fields/doc/issues/012-normal-normalization.md

-## step 2 of effecting every formal attribute: ad-hoc normalization
+## step 2 of effecting every association: ad-hoc normalization

 allowing arbitrary author functions to operate as "ad-hoc normalizers" is a mostly solved problem: the function must take as input a [#co-004] "qualified knownness":

-  - this structure allows the function to know and use the name of the attribute it is normalizing, for use in any custom error reporting.
+  - this structure allows the function to know and use the name of the association it is normalizing, for use in any custom error reporting.

   - this interface is monadic (ergo simple) while still accommodating use for the cases of the actual value being existent ("provided")